 J.J.
-Abrams was brought in to reboot the franchise, so to speak, and he brought his signature lens flares, humor and gritty realism to the property.
+Abrams was brought in to reboot the "Mission: Impossible" franchise, so to speak, and he brought his signature lens flares and gritty realism to the property, sapping some of the fun out of it.
 The film’s high point isn’t Cruise, but Phillip Seymour Hoffman as the villain.

 Tom Cruise + John Grisham + Gene Hackman + Sydney Pollack?
 “The Firm” should’ve been a slam dunk, but it’s not even Cruise’s best courtroom drama.